martinaobrien/C_Programming_Exercises/G00376463-Martina-O'Brien-Assignment1/ReadMe.md

 ### Folder Contents

-This folder contains the all files needed for the Multi Paradigm Programming Shop Assignment submitted as part of the Higher Diploma in Data Analytics in GMIT 2021/2021.
+This folder contains the all sub folders needed for the Multi Paradigm Programming Shop Assignment submitted as part of the Higher Diploma in Data Analytics in GMIT 2021/2021.
-These are:
+These include:
+## ReadMe
+This file provides
+- an overview of the project and its requirements
+- information on how to run the programs in each instance

-### Shop Code:
+### Shop Folders(there is one folder for each instance):
 - Shop in Procedural Program in C (shop.c)
 - Shop in Procedural Program in Python (shop.py)
 - Shop in Object Orientated in Python (shop_oop.py)

-CSV files:	Greedy Gemma
-	No Money Mark
-	All okay
-	Stock
+### Data Folder:
+- good_customer
+- no_funds_customer
+- greedy_customer
+- shop_stock

-Project Report
+### Project Report
+A pdf file containing comparisons and analysis of the implementation of each of the 3 shops outline above

 ## Purpose of the Assignment: